Badboyvado/My-Portfolio/README.md

 - Instagram: Badboy_vado

 ## License
-This project is open source and available under the MIT Licen
+This project is open source and available under the MIT License